 The DST uses spatial modeling to analyze GIS data created by others.
-NCWRC is not responsible for any damage, loss or injury arising out of your access or inability to access this site; your use and interpretation of any results from this site; your purchase of goods, services, or property related to use of this site; the content displayed on this site; nor assume legal liability or responsibility for the accuracy, reliability, or completeness of the data described and/or contained within this web site and shall not be held liable for improper or incorrect use.
-It is the responsibility of the data user to use the data appropriately and consistent with these limitations.
+NCWRC is not responsible for any damage, loss or injury arising out of user access or inability to access this site; user use and interpretation of any results from this site; user purchase of goods, services, or property related to use of this site; the content displayed on this site; nor assume legal liability or responsibility for the accuracy, reliability, or completeness of the data described and/or contained within this website and shall not be held liable for improper or incorrect use.
+It is the responsibility of the data user to use the data appropriately and consistently with these limitations.